henwinnn/1inch-Proxy/README.md

 Simple1inchProxy is a Node.js server designed to forward requests to the 1inch API, adding an authorization header.
 It's useful for integrating 1inch API calls into applications that require server-side request management.

 ## Installation

+This project requires Node version 20 or higher due to the use of `fetch`

+After that, simply run:
    ```
    npm install
    ```